 (d) Disqualification for violation of out of service orders.
-Table 3 to Regulation 38-383.51 contains a list of the offenses and periods for which a driver must be disqualified, when the driver is operating a CMV at the time of the violation, as follows: Table 3 to Sec.
-38-383.51
+Table 3 to Regulation 38-383.51 contains a list of the offenses and periods for which a driver must be disqualified, when the driver is operating a CMV at the time of the violation, as follows:

-Table 3 to Sec.
-38-383.51 If a driver is convicted of operating a For a first For a second For a third or CMV in violation of a Federal, State or conviction a conviction of any subsequent local law because person required to combination of conviction of any have a CDL and a offenses in this combination of CDL holder must Table in a separate offenses in this be disqualified incident within a 3- Table in a separate from operating a year period a incident within a 3- CMV for person required to year period a have a CDL and a person required to CLD holder must be disqualified CDL holder must from operating a be disqualified CMV for from operating a CMV for (1) The driver is not required to always No less than 60 No less than 120 No less than 1 year stop, but fails to slow down and check days days that tracks are clear of an approaching train.
-(2) The driver is not required to always No less than 60 No less than 120 No less than 1 year stop, but fails to stop before reaching days days the crossing, if the tracks are not clear.
+If a driver is convicted of operating For a first For a second For a third or

+a CMV in violation of a Federal, conviction a conviction of any subsequent

+State or local law because person required combination of conviction of any

+to have a CDL offenses in this combination of

+and a CDL Table in a offenses in this

+holder must be separate incident Table in a

+disqualified from within a 3-year separate incident

+operating a period a person within a 3-year

+CMV for required to have a period a person

+CDL and a CLD required to have a

+holder must be CDL and a CDL

+disqualified from holder must be

+operating a CMV disqualified from

+for operating a CMV

+for

+(1) The driver is not required to No less than 60 No less than 120 No less than 1

+always stop, but fails to slow down days days year

+and check that tracks are clear of an

+approaching train.

+(2) The driver is not required to No less than 60 No less than 120 No less than 1

+always stop, but fails to stop before days days year

-(3) The driver is always required to No less than 60 No less than 120 No less than 1 year stop, but fails to stop before driving days days - onto the crossing.
-(4) The driver fails to have sufficient No less than 60 No less than 120 No less than 1 year space to drive completely through the days days crossing without stopping.
-(5) The driver fails to obey a traffic No less than 60 No less than 120 No less than 1 year control device or the directions of an days days enforcement official at the crossing.
-(6) The driver fails to negotiate a No less than 60 No less than 120 No less than 1 year crossing because of insufficient days days undercarriage clearance.
+reaching the crossing, if the tracks are not clear.
+(3) The driver is always required to No less than 60 No less than 120 No less than 1 stop, but fails to stop before driving days days year onto the crossing.
+(4) The driver fails to have No less than 60 No less than 120 No less than 1 sufficient space to drive completely days days year through the crossing without stopping.
+(5) The driver fails to obey a traffic No less than 60 No less than 120 No less than 1 control device or the directions of days days year an enforcement official at the crossing.
+(6) The driver fails to negotiate a No less than 60 No less than 120 No less than 1 crossing because of insufficient days days year undercarriage clearance.